Revision date: 10 April 2021

 • 3.
 A simple rain jacket.
 Check on the protection rating.
 Some aren’t really rainproof.

 • Pants: I only bring one pair of pants, and I wear them every day.
 I would do the same around Jennifer Lawrence, even if caused her to spit on me.
 Pants weigh too much, in my opinion, to be carrying around multiple pairs.
 I prefer an ultralight, convertible pant.
-My current pants are here.
+I exclusively wear Kuhl Pants.

 • I don’t like that these pants are not stretchy, though.
 Pants which don’t stretch tend to bind when you really need that extra couple of inches in a jump or in a Class 3 scramble.
 I also really hate pants that clamp my buns together.
 As noted elsewhere, chafing of any body part is about as fun to me as a case of ebola.
 For other options, look at this list.